 - Add a mailing list or create one.
 One can add an existing mailing list that SendPulse will update with new subscribers, or create a new list.
 Plus, it is also possible to add several lists at one time.

-What are the benefits of double opt-in
+What are the benefits of double opt-in?

 - A better quality mailing list.
 Double opt-in helps marketers gain high-quality addresses.
 Plus, there is a smaller risk of retaining inactive and non-existent addresses on a mailing list.

 - Low unsubscribe rate.
-In double opt-in, a smaller number of prospects are likely to unsubscribe from a brand’s marketing emails than in single opt-in since these users expressed their wish to receive emails from you twice.
+With double opt-in, a smaller number of prospects are likely to unsubscribe from a brand’s marketing emails than with single opt-in since these users expressed their wish to receive emails from you twice.

 A confirmation email is the most effective way of carrying out double opt-in.
 It involves sending a triggered email to a visitor who subscribes to marketing emails through a subscription form.
 The email confirms that a customer has subscribed to a brand’s marketing content.
 By using SendPulse, an online marketer or business owner can create and send subscribers automatic confirmation emails with ease.

 SendPulse is an easy-to-use email service that allows users to create subscription forms for websites, confirmation emails, thank you pages for double opt-in, and a host of other things.

 For double opt-in confirmation or thank you emails, you should do the following:

 - Create a subscription form using SendPulse's Form Builder.
 Use a template or form builder, create a signup form to get new subscribers.